How to (Legally) Freelance in Japan: An Expat's Guide

 Do I need a university degree to get a working visa in Japan?

-Unfortunately, if you're already freelancing in your home country or have a small business but no university degree the chances of you getting approved for your 1st visa are very slim.
+Unfortunately, if you're already freelancing in your home country or have a small business but no university degree the chances of you getting approved for the Humanities Visa visa are very slim.
 I've known a handful of folks who had to deal with this, and here was their work arounds:

 1. IT Professional Engineer Competency (ITPEC) Test